Flurry of Chinese plans to build aviation hubs raises concern

 "We will work to reduce logistics cost from Zhengzhou to eastern, western and central part of China, and also build highways to connect the airport to the rest of China," said Xie Fuzhan, governor of China's most populous Henan province, where Zhengzhou is the capital.

-But Yong Hu, chief China representative of Global Express Association, whose members include delivery companies Deutsche Post's DHL, (DPWGn.DE), FedEx Corp (FDX.N), TNT Express TNTE.AS and United Parcel Service (UPS.N), is not convinced the idea will work.
+But Yong Hu, chief China representative of Global Express Association, whose members include delivery companies Deutsche Post's DHL,, FedEx Corp, TNT Express and United Parcel Service, is not convinced the idea will work.

-UPS already services Foxconn (2317.TW), Apple Inc's (AAPL.O) main supplier in China and the only major company near the airport.
+UPS already services Foxconn, Apple Inc's main supplier in China and the only major company near the airport.

 "Apart from Foxconn, what other big firms are there?"
 Yong said.
 Yong visited the airport earlier this year.